The Role of Congeniality in Multiple Imputation for Doubly Robust Causal Estimation: Conclusion

 While this work focused on continuous outcomes with a binary treatment, similar principles apply to other outcome types and data structures.
 Time-to-event outcomes present additional complexities for multiple imputation, as the imputation model must appropriately handle censoring mechanisms and potentially time-varying effects.
 The bias from imputation model misspecification may be even more pronounced in survival settings due to the challenges of adequately representing the hazard function and its relationship with covariates in the imputation model.
 In addition, the impact of incorporating modern machine learning techniques in both the model fitting and imputation steps represents an important direction for future work.

 The key practical recommendations from our study are:

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Include all variables that appear in either the propensity score model or the outcome model in the imputation model, regardless of their causal role (confounder and precision variables). \item Ensure that these variables are included in the same functional form as they appear in the analysis models (e.g., if quadratic terms are used in the analysis, they should also be included in the imputation). \item When treatment effect heterogeneity is accounted for in the analysis modeling procedure, fit separate imputation models by treatment status. \item Understand the relationship between missing data mechanisms and causal structure when deciding whether complete case analysis is appropriate. \item When in doubt, err on the side of inclusion rather than exclusion when specifying the imputation model. \end{enumerate}
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Include all variables from the propensity score or outcome models in the imputation model, regardless of their causal role (confounders or precision variables), along with the exposure (when imputing a confounder or the outcome) and the outcome (when imputing a confounder). \item Ensure that these variables are included in the same functional form as they appear in the analysis models (e.g., if quadratic terms are used in the analysis, they should also be included in the imputation). \item When treatment effect heterogeneity is accounted for in the analysis modeling procedure, fit separate imputation models by treatment status. \item Understand the relationship between missing data mechanisms and causal structure when deciding whether complete case analysis is appropriate. \item When in doubt, err on the side of inclusion rather than exclusion when specifying the imputation model. \end{enumerate}

 These recommendations align with fundamental principles of proper multiple imputation.
 The imputation model must be at least as rich as the analysis model to preserve the joint distribution of all variables relevant to the analysis.
 Our study extends these principles to the specific context of causal inference where multiple models (propensity score and outcome) may be involved.
 By following these guidelines, researchers can more confidently apply multiple imputation in observational studies where both missing data and confounding are present, leading to more valid and reliable estimates of causal effects.